MiguelSanLeon/holidays-survey/README.md

 ![PEP8](assets/readme-files/pep8.png)

 - There is a persistent problem when using codeanywhere code validation.
 This problem was not shown in Code Institute validation.
-The variable is used inside the function to append the user_input.
+The variable user_choices is called inside the function display_questions_and_options as global variable, and then is used inside the function to append the user_input.
 ![Problem](assets/readme-files/problem.png)

 ## Feature Testing